dassystem/pixelit-server/readme.md

 And hopefully you don't have do dig deep into pixelit.py's code since all important settings are easily accessible in a handy `config.py`.

+### pixelit.py features

+* Sending text & icons to your pixelit matrix (or multiple!)
+*
+* Approximate display time for longer messages
+* handling cache (e.g. you don't want to reach an API every single minute for the same result - save it localy!)
+*

 #### Example Apps are:

 * Simple Clock Display